gmatrangola/ezWifiConfig/README.md

 ### iOS

+Make sure that the [ProtoBLE](https://github.com/gmatrangola/ProtoBLE/tree/master/ProtoBLEiOS) Project is at the same toplevel as the parent ezWifiConfig project in your directory structure.
+So that `../../ProtoBle/ProtoBLEiOS` is the path found on the Podfile's `pod` reference.

+Run `pod install` in the `ezWifiConfig/ezWifiConfigiOS` directory.

 Load the ProtoBLEiOS libarary into XCode, set up your Developer Certificate and Launch on a real iOS device.
 Note that BLE does not work in the emulator.

 Use the example App or include the library into your own iOS setup App.